thomasmendez/personal-website-s3/README.md

 ## Linting

-Lint rules can be checked manually running the following commands
+Lint rules can be checked manually by running `yarn lint` for ESLint or `yarn pretty` for Prettier

 _Note: The Husky pre-commit hook will try to automatically fix any ESLint and Prettier lint errors when committing.
+To enable this, please run `chmod +x .husky/pre-commit` to allow linting and test to run on each git commit.
 ESLint errors can also be automatically fixed on IDE save if configured.
 See the project's [VSCode Editor + ESLint](https://github.com/thomasmendez/react-template-simple-site#vscode-editor--eslint) instructions to learn how to set this up for convenience_

 ### ESLint